michaelfromyeg/vscode-puzzles/extension/README.md

 ## Release Notes

-This project was originally being part at Microsoft's VS Code hack-a-thon.
+This project was originally being part at Microsoft's VS Code hackathon.
 It is actively under early development; if you're interested in helping grow this project, please [file a ticket](https://github.com/michaelfromyeg/vscode-puzzle/issues) or [open a pull request](https://github.com/michaelfromyeg/vscode-puzzle/pulls)!

+### 1.2.0

+New features:

+- Language support for JavaScript, TypeScript, Java, and C++
+- Advent of Code support
+- Fixed Project Euler support
+- Upgraded to Node v22

 ### 1.1.0

 New features:

-- Documentation overhaul and renaming from vscode-puzzle -> Puzzles
+- Documentation overhaul and renaming from `vscode-puzzle` → Puzzles
 - Get a random problem from Project Euler, _or_ select a specific problem number ([#13](https://github.com/michaelfromyeg/vscode-puzzle/issues/13))

 ### 1.0.0